Blog

 Honey Process

-This hybrid method involves removing the skin but retaining some mucilage during drying.
-The result is a profile that bridges the acidity and clarity of washed coffees with the fruit-forward body of naturals.
-Honey processing is particularly common in Central America and is highly sensitive to drying conditions.
+This hybrid method removes the skin but retains some mucilage, creating a flavor profile between washed and natural coffees.
+Honey processing is common in Central America and highly sensitive to drying conditions.

 Anaerobic & Carbonic Maceration

-In Part 2, we’ll explore what happens after parchment is dried—from dry milling and grading to export and final quality control.
-If you’re buying green, you’ll want to understand how grading systems work and why they matter (and sometimes don’t).
-Stay tuned.
+In Understanding Coffee Processing & Grading Part 2, we’ll explore what happens after parchment drying, from dry milling and grading to export and final quality control.

 Written by